Endless077/LapMiner/README.md

 Yes.

-#### Does the programme use proxies?
+#### Does the program use proxies?

-No, but in utils.py you can implement your own function or fill lists.
+No, but you can implement your own function or fill lists in utils.py.
+(I'm not sure that it is leagal)

 #### What is it intended for?

-Used in Lap Time Prediction research, it can be extended with new tools.
+You can contribute by submitting issues, bug reports, or suggesting features on the GitHub repository.
+Feel free to fork the repository and submit pull requests.

 #### Other questions?